 Ontario.
 His son and daughter-in-law live in New York

 City.
 In 2004 they spent several months in Beijing, and have

-of a language for developing reliable,
+for developing reliable, scalable, distributed applications,

-minutes' drive from his home.
+about 35 minutes' drive from his home.

 Paul is now working full time on trying to spread the word about Flow-Based Programming, mostly using Java and C#, in between worrying about his chosen country (Canada), the planet, and the human species in general.

 Paul is now taking a stab at writing a blog - it has really turned out to be more about politics (Canadian and global) and the environment (and the occasional medical update) than about Flow-Based Programming, but Paul may change his mind later!
 Paul uses LinkedIn to manage his professional contacts, and emits the occasional tweet - but at this point (early 2012) admits he hasn't yet found his Twitter "voice"!

 Paul inherited a children's reference book dating from the

 mid-1700s, that was owned by the above-mentioned John Smith's son,